moby/moby/docs/sources/reference/commandline/cli.md

 ### Strings and Integers

-Options like `-name=""` expect a string, and they can only be specified once.
+Options like `--name=""` expect a string, and they can only be specified once.
 Options like `-c=0` expect an integer, and they can only be specified once.

+* * * * *

 ## Commands

-### `daemon`
+## `daemon`

     Usage of docker:
       -D, --debug=false: Enable debug mode
       -H, --host=[]: Multiple tcp://host:port or unix://path/to/socket to bind in daemon mode, single connection otherwise. systemd socket activation can be used with fd://[socketfd].
+      -G, --group="docker": Group to assign the unix socket specified by -H when running in daemon mode; use '' (the empty string) to disable setting of a group
-      --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking --bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b -d, --daemon=false: Enable daemon mode
+      --api-enable-cors=false: Enable CORS headers in the remote API -b, --bridge="": Attach containers to a pre-existing network bridge; use 'none' to disable container networking -bip="": Use this CIDR notation address for the network bridge's IP, not compatible with -b -d, --daemon=false: Enable daemon mode
-      --dns=[]: Force docker to use specific DNS servers -g, --graph="/var/lib/docker": Path to use as the root of the docker runtime --icc=true: Enable inter-container communication
+      --dns=[]: Force docker to use specific DNS servers --dns-search=[]: Force Docker to use specific DNS search domains -g, --graph="/var/lib/docker": Path to use as the root of the docker runtime --icc=true: Enable inter-container communication
-      --ip="0.0.0.0": Default IP address to use when binding container ports --iptables=true: Disable docker's addition of iptables rules -p, --pidfile="/var/run/docker.pid": Path to use for daemon PID file -r, --restart=true: Restart previously running containers
+      --ip="0.0.0.0": Default IP address to use when binding container ports --ip-forward=true: Enable net.ipv4.ip_forward
+      --iptables=true: Enable Docker's addition of iptables rules -p, --pidfile="/var/run/docker.pid": Path to use for daemon PID file -r, --restart=true: Restart previously running containers
-      -s, --storage-driver="": Force the docker runtime to use a specific storage driver -e, --exec-driver="native": Force the docker runtime to use a specific exec driver -v, --version=false: Print version information and quit --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if no default route is available
+      -s, --storage-driver="": Force the docker runtime to use a specific storage driver -e, --exec-driver="native": Force the docker runtime to use a specific exec driver -v, --version=false: Print version information and quit --tls=false: Use TLS; implied by tls-verify flags --tlscacert="~/.docker/ca.pem": Trust only remotes providing a certificate signed by the CA given here --tlscert="~/.docker/cert.pem": Path to TLS certificate file
+      --tlskey="~/.docker/key.pem": Path to TLS key file
+      --tlsverify=false: Use TLS and verify the remote (daemon: verify client, client: verify daemon) --mtu=0: Set the containers network MTU; if no value is provided: default to the default route MTU or 1500 if no default route is available

 The Docker daemon is the persistent process that manages containers.